nafis00141/TrafficLight-Detection-And-Classification/README.md

-# Traffic Light Detection And Classification
-A Better And Faster Deep Learning Approach to Trafﬁc Lights: Detection and Classiﬁcation
+# A Better & Faster Deep Learning Approach to Traﬃc Lights And Car Brake-Light: Detection and Classiﬁcation

 ## Detection